xalolo/MAMBO/README.md

 </p>
 <h1 align="center">MAMBO: Mocks with Abundance Matching in BOlogna</h1>

-MAMBO (Mocks with Abundance Matching in BOlogna) is a workflow designed to construct an empirical mock catalogue of galaxies and AGN which can reproduce with accuracy their physical properties and observables, such as rest-frame and observed magnitudes and spectral features.
+MAMBO (*Mocks with Abundance Matching in BOlogna*) is a workflow designed to construct **empirical mock catalogues of galaxies and AGN** which can reproduce with accuracy their physical properties and observables, such as rest-frame and observed magnitudes and spectral features.
 For a schematic representation of the workflow, see the flowchart at the bottom of this page.
 For a detailed description, see [López-López et al.](link_to_paper).